Blaizzy/mlx-embeddings/docs/Manpage.md

 * `-n`, `--dry-run`:
   Show what would be upgraded, but do not actually upgrade anything.
 * `--formula`:
   Treat all named arguments as formulae.
-If no named argumentsare specified, upgrade only outdated formulae.
+If no named arguments are specified, upgrade only outdated formulae.
 * `-s`, `--build-from-source`:
   Compile *`formula`* from source even if a bottle is available.
 * `-i`, `--interactive`: